 The Link Between Trust and Confidentiality

 When you earn the reputation of someone who can be relied on, you command the respect and trust of people around you and build deeper friendships.
-In business, trustworthy people are more likely to sell more products, built a larger customer base, receive more raises, and enjoy earlier promotions.
+In business, trustworthy people are more likely to sell more products, build a larger customer base, receive more raises, and enjoy earlier promotions.

 While you may feel special that this person trusts you, what about the person whose information they promised not to divulge?
 Personally, I would think twice about sharing my own sensitive information with this person.
 In short, I would not trust someone who was telling me other people’s secrets.

-Respecting and Keeping Confidences
+Respecting and Keeping Confidence

 Are you someone who can be trusted with private and confidential information?
 To gauge your trustworthiness in this area, ask yourself how likely you would be to share any of the following: